ubcchemecar/beginners-tutorial/tutorial-github.md

 Now that you know how to fork projects and create pull requests, if you see any mistakes/typos or unclear sections in these tutorials, feel free to fix them and then create a pull request!

-- Read the Learn Enough Git Tutorial: https://www.learnenough.com/git-tutorial
+- The Learn Enough to Be Dangerous site provides excellent tutorials on many topics.
+Read the Learn Enough Git Tutorial: https://www.learnenough.com/git-tutorial and familiarize yourself with forks, pull requests and other commands such as `git commit`, `git pull` and `git push`.

 # Contributors